 To keep things easy and simple, store drinks and glassware in the house and only bring them out when you have company.
 Instead, focus on creating an outdoor seating area that has a bar feel – like Olympic skier Gus Kenworthy did in the roof garden of his Hollywood bachelor pad penthouse.

-Invest in an outdoor table that can serve drinks and keep them cool, as well as provide enough surface area for plates and glassware.
+Invest in modern outdoor furniture that can serve drinks and keep them cool, as well as provide enough surface area for plates and glassware.